Treaty of Waitangi claims and settlements: History of the Treaty

 The Treaty of Waitangi was first signed on 6 February 1840 by representatives of the British Crown and Māori chiefs (rangatira) from the North Island of New Zealand, with a further 500 signatures added later that year, including some from the South Island.
 It is one of the founding documents of New Zealand.

 The Treaty of Waitangi was written in English and translated into the Māori language (Te Reo).
 As some words in the English treaty did not translate directly into the written Māori of the time, this text is not an exact translation of the English text, such as in relation to the meaning of having and ceding sovereignty.
 In the English version, Māori ceded any sovereignty rights in New Zealand they might have had, or might be supposed to have had, to Britain; Māori gave the Crown the exclusive right to purchase lands they wished to sell, and, in return, Māori were guaranteed full ownership of their lands, forests, fisheries and other possessions and were given the rights of British subjects.
-However, in the Māori language version of the Treaty is different, the word 'sovereignty' was translated as kawanatanga ('governance').
+However, in the Māori language version of the Treaty, the word "sovereignty" was instead translated as kawanatanga (lit. 'governance').
 And in contradiction to the English language version, Māori retained authority and sovereignty, and did not give this to the Queen.
-In addition, the English version guaranteed 'undisturbed possession' of all 'properties', but the Māori version guaranteed tino rangatiratanga ('full authority, sovereignty') over taonga ('treasures').
+In addition, the English version guaranteed "undisturbed possession" of all "properties", but the Māori version guaranteed tino rangatiratanga ('full authority, sovereignty') over taonga ('treasures').

 Around 530 to 540 Māori, at least 13 of them women, signed the Māori version of the Treaty of Waitangi, known as Te Tiriti o Waitangi.
 Only 39 signed the English version after the Māori language version was read to them.
 The different understandings of the content of the treaty led to disagreements between Pākeha and Māori, beginning almost immediately after the signing of the treaty, and contributed to the New Zealand Wars, which culminated in the confiscation of a large part of the Waikato and Taranaki.